ole1986/pic18f-morsecode/README.md

-# PIC18F Morse code serial example
+# PIC18F morse code serial example

 This example program demostrates how to use a pic18f26K20 to send data through UART using pin 18 and 17 (RX,TX) and translate it into morse codes.